founderqiang/awesome-obsidian-vault/README.md

 # Awesome List of Obsidian vaults

 > [!NOTE]
-> Not all of the vaults are compatible with Obsidian's Markdown syntax.
+> Not all of the vaults are fully compatible with Obsidian's Markdown syntax.
 Some of them come from static site generators, such as Hugo.

 A curated list of awesome resources, templates, guides for developers, digital gardeners, and learners as an obsidian vault (basically markdown format with assets).